Review Recruiting Guidelines (Employers)

 CareerEd works to ensure that all of Stanford's students are heard, supported, and included in career opportunities on campus.
 Regardless of a student's combination of identities and experiences, CareerEd works to help students have a sense of belonging.
 CareerEd is committed to diversity and inclusivity in all hiring and employment practices for campus recruiting.
 Learn more about equity and inclusion at Stanford.

 Stanford Career Education, is the on-campus organization approved to plan and host employer recruiting events.
 Student organizations cannot host an employer recruiting event without formal approval.
-Reach out to email@example.com to learn more.
+Please review the policy set forth by the Stanford Office of Student Engagement or reach out to email@example.com to learn more.

 Compensation and Fees